Jimant2/ChatApp/README.md

 The app should have a list in which all the other registered users are being displayed.

-The app could allow the users to change their profile image
+The app should allow the users to change their profile image

 COULD HAVE: